BLOG ABOUT

 You can try out xcede from the command line:

-It works for the iOS simulator and for Mac apps too:
+It works for the iOS simulator and for Mac apps too (and note I'm using the short version of argument names here):

 You need tasks

 Building and running aren't really concepts in Zed: they're just examples of tasks.
 Zed's idea of a task is very generic: it's just a way to run a command in a shell.
-You define tasks yourself (some are created automatically – but not for Swift).
-There are project tasks and global tasks.
+You define tasks yourself (although some are created automagically by language plugins).

 {